HAN-Siyu/LEOPARD/README.md

 **Missing view comp<ins>l</ins>etion for multi-tim<ins>e</ins>point <ins>o</ins>mics data via re<ins>p</ins>resentation disent<ins>a</ins>nglement and tempo<ins>r</ins>al knowle<ins>d</ins>ge transfer**

 Longitudinal multi-view omics data offer unique insights into the temporal dynamics of individual-level physiology, which provides opportunities to advance personalized healthcare.
 However, the common occurrence of incomplete views makes extrapolation tasks difficult, and there is a lack of tailored methods for this critical issue.
 Here, we introduce LEOPARD, an innovative approach specifically designed to complete missing views in multi-timepoint omics data.
-By disentangling longitudinal omics data into content and temporal representations, LEOPARD transfers temporal knowledge to omics-specific content, thereby completing missing views.
-Compared to conventional imputation methods, LEOPARD yields the most robust results across three benchmark datasets.
-LEOPARD-imputed data also achieve the best agreement with the observed data in our analyses for age-associated metabolites detection and chronic kidney disease prediction.
+By disentangling longitudinal omics data into content and temporal representations, LEOPARD transfers the temporal knowledge to the omics-specific content, thereby completing missing views.
+The effectiveness of LEOPARD is validated on three benchmark datasets constructed with data from the MGH COVID study and the KORA cohort, spanning periods from 3 days to 14 years.
+Compared to conventional imputation methods, such as missForest, PMM, GLMM, and cGAN, LEOPARD yields the most robust results across the benchmark datasets.
+LEOPARD-imputed data also achieve the highest agreement with observed data in our analyses for age-associated metabolites detection, estimated glomerular filtration rate-associated proteins identification, and chronic kidney disease prediction.
 Our work takes the first step toward a generalized treatment of missing views in longitudinal omics data, enabling comprehensive exploration of temporal dynamics and providing valuable insights into personalized healthcare.

 ***Thank you for checking our LEOPARD @BigCatZoo!***